nicofiorini98/nvim/README.md

 GBrowse

 ##GV
-this open the commit brouser
+this open the commit browser

 :GV!         # will only list commits that affected the current file :GV?         # fills the location list with the revisions of
                 the current file
 :GV          # or :GV? can be used in visual mode to track the
               changes in the selected lines